Loading...

 Designing buildings that stay cool in hot weathers.

-So if we design buildings, we know that the temperature's going to increase, so we design buildings that are going to stay cooler.
+So if we design buildings, we know that the temperature's gonna increase, so we design buildings that are gonna stay cooler.

 Creating green spaces for cooling.

-So if we've got more green spaces, that's going to encourage more cooling.
+So if we've got more green spaces, then that's gonna encourage more cooling.

-So if we make them more reliable, the water and electricity supplies, then we're not going to have issues with running out.
+So if we make them more reliable, the water and electricity supplies, then we're not gonna have issues with running out.

-So if that we have a lot of heavy rain, then we've got better drainage systems, and specifically drains for storms so that we get less flooding and we're coping with those effects.
+So if we have a lot of heavy rain, then we've got better drainage systems and specifically drains for storms so that we get less flooding and we're coping with those effects.

-So they're all adaptation strategies, making changes to allow us to adapt to the changes and the effects of climate change.
+So they're all adaptation strategies that making changes to allow us to adapt to the changes and the effects of climate change.

 Another check for us now then.

-B, banning cars that pollute in city centres.
+B, banning cars that pollute in city centers.

 Another check then.